airtoall/papr-firmware/Product/README.md

 - high byte = 0xDA
 - extended byte = 0xFD

+These fuse settings:
-These fuse bytes configure the MCU clock to 8 MHz using the internal oscillator (no crystal required), and set the initial clock divider to 8, which results in a clock speed of 1 MHz.
-For more details on the fuse bytes, see the ATMega328p datasheet.
+* configure the MCU clock to 8 MHz using the internal oscillator, so that no crystal is required
+* set the initial clock divider to 8, giving an initial clock speed of 1 MHz
+* enable brown-out detection

+See the ATMega328p datasheet for more about fuse bytes.

 ### Downloading firmware